 We have a huge amount of expensive plant in the building which needs regular maintenance and our long opening hours can make this difficult to schedule.
 Ad-hoc repairs can also be tricky – for example in the ladies’ locker room for our male maintenance team!

-On the up-coming February maintenance day, we have lots of external contractors coming in to do work.
-Some of the main tasks will be as follows:
+On the up-coming maintenance day, we have lots of external contractors coming in to do work.
+Examples of work completed previously completed and planned for our next day are:

 - Emergency lighting servicing and testing.